admwoo/mlre-medusa/Repository_Walkthrough.md

 Now you will be ready to execute the commands listed in command-list.md

 A suggestion for model answer generation would be to have a copy of the llm_judge directory for each model you are testing.

+# Miscenallous Sections
+- Unsuccessful Medusa-Hydra Hydra code can be found in medusa-hydra-hybrid-proposed-extension
+- An example of valid generated model answers can be found for the MLP extension in llm_judge_example_MLP_Extension